 Challenging Work Environment

-Approximately 8 to 38 percent of people working in health care will suffer from some form of workplace violence during their career, according to the World Health Organization.
-HealthStaff understands the difficult workplace demands nurses encounter each day, which is why we only staff the most qualified, experienced, and dedicated nurses.
+Approximately 8 to 38 percent of people working in healthcare will suffer from some form of workplace violence during their career, according to the World Health Organization.
+HealthStaff understands the difficult workplace demands nurses encounter each day, which is why we only staff the most qualified, experienced and dedicated nurses.

-Work with an Experience Nurse Recruitment Agency
+Work with an Experienced Nurse Recruitment Agency